-In recent years, both nationally and locally there has been a marked increase in demand for Specialist Educational placements for pupils particularly those with Social, Emotional and Mental Health (SEMH) needs.
+In recent years, both nationally and locally there has been a marked increase in demand for Specialist Educational placements for pupils with Social, Emotional and Mental Health (SEMH) needs, particularly for those having Autism Spectrum Disorder (ASD).

-In Leicestershire we have plans to increase specialist educational placements for pupils with SEMH, by opening ten new resource bases in mainstream schools over the next two years, the first of which opened in September 2019.
+In Leicestershire we have plans to increase specialist educational placements for pupils with SEMH, by opening ten new resource bases in mainstream schools over the next two years, the first opening in September 2019.
 Our aim is to have a graduated provision offer of, support in mainstream schools, our enhanced resources bases, and this new Specialist School operating as a centre of excellence.

 We have through our existing provision in our specials schools and resource bases developed a strong partnership model to help share knowledge expertise and guidance across our providers.
 We see the proposed SEMH school as an integral part of this arrangement, operating as a centre of excellence and providing outreach support to our other mainstream schools, units and resource bases within the Leicestershire area.

 We would like, as far as possible, for all children and young people to be educated close to their home, to recognise the value of remaining within their locality and being part of the community.

 Whilst units and resource bases have served us well in mainstream schools, they are not suitable for all pupils.
-Therefore, it is proposed to develop an 50 place School for pupils with Social, Emotional and Mental Health (SEMH) needs located in Blaby to serve the southern part of the County.
-The school will cater for pupils aged from 7 to 16 years of age.
+Therefore, it is proposed to develop an 50 place School for pupils with Social, Emotional and Mental Health (SEMH) needs located in Shepshed to serve the northern part of the County.
+The school will cater for pupils aged from 7 to 19 years of age.

+The school will be a new build and the opening date is subject to confirmation with the Department for Education.
 Pupils admitted to this school will have an Education Health and Care Plan (EHCP) therefore admissions will be co-ordinated through the Leicestershire Special Educational Needs Assessment Service (SENA).

-The school will be wholly funded by the Local Authority Basic Need Capital Programme.
+The school will be wholly funded by the DfE Free School Programme.
 An allocation for start-up and post opening revenue costs for the new school will be agreed with the successful Academy Proposer in due course.